bucs445fall2025/project-team-7/etc/client.meeting.md

 #### **6. Are there any existing products or technologies that will need to be integrated?**
 **Client’s Response:**
 (Example: "It would be nice if it worked with Roll20 or D&D Beyond.")
+I think that gps tracking might be needed?
+I think thats it.

 **Clarification & Notes:**
 - Check for **APIs** for possible integrations.